MOTs from £39.95*

 To check the MOT and tax status of a car, visit the gov.uk website: https://vehicleenquiry.service.gov.uk/

 The government sets the maximum cost for MOTs by vehicle type.
 The current maximum price list can be found here: https://www.gov.uk/getting-an-mot/mot-test-fee

 Call your local Bush Tyres MOT centre for details of our latest MOT prices.

 The legal owner of the vehicle is responsible for ensuring that their car has a valid MOT.

 There are a number of ways you can minimise the risk of your car failing its MOT.
-Here’s some useful information from Which that includes a handy checklist for interior and external checks before your MOT: http://www.which.co.uk/reviews/new-and-used-cars/article/how-to-pass-an-mot-check
+Here’s some useful information from that includes a handy checklist for interior and external checks before your MOT: https://www.bushtyres.co.uk/tyre-news/how-to-pass-an-mot-test

 Regular maintenance on your car can help to reduce the probability of failing the MOT.
 The DVSA reports that around 50% of failed MOTs could have been prevented with regular maintenance.
 MOTs often fail due to bulbs, wiper blades and tyres being worn.